junaidjmomin/fullstackdevelopment/README.md

-# fullstackdevelopment
-My repository for fsd
+My repository for fsd where i practice